mfornos/awesome-microservices/README.md

 - [Liberator](http://clojure-liberator.github.io/liberator/) - Library that helps you expose your data as resources while automatically complying with all the relevant requirements of the HTTP specification.
 - [Modularity](https://modularity.org/) - JUXT's Clojure-based modular system.
 - [System](https://github.com/danielsz/system) - Built on top of Stuart Sierra's component library, offers a set of readymade components.
-- [Tesla](https://github.com/otto-de/tesla-microservice) - Common basis for some of otto.de's clojure microservices.
+- [Tesla](https://github.com/otto-de/tesla-microservice) - Common basis for some of Otto.de's Clojure microservices.

 #### Java